Lewis Dunk: 2017–2019: Preservation of Premier League status

+2019–2021: Captaincy and improved league standing

 Ahead of the 2019–20 season, Dunk was given the Brighton captaincy by new head coach Graham Potter.
 He subsequently captained the club in their first match of the season, a 3–0 win over Watford, whilst also putting in a man of the match performance.
 Dunk scored in consecutive Premier League matches for Brighton in November 2019, finding the net in defeats to both Manchester United and Liverpool.
-In April 2020, he was in talks with the club over a temporary pay cut alongside Seagulls veteran Glenn Murray due to the impact of Covid 19, a move that Murray described as bringing the "club together even more."
-Dunk scored his third goal of the season, and was named man of the match, in Brighton's first game back following the Premier League's hiatus caused by the COVID-19 pandemic, a 2–1 win over Arsenal on 20 June 2020; Dunk equalised for Brighton before Neal Maupay scored the decisive goal.
-He made his 300th appearance for The Seagulls in a 3–0 home defeat against Manchester United on 30 June.
-Throughout the 2019–20 season, Dunk retained his first team place for the side, partnering Adam Webster in the centre–back position, as he helped the club survive relegation once again.
-Despite missing two matches during the 2019–20 season, Dunk made 36 appearances and scoring three times in all competitions.
-For his performance, Dunk won the club's Player of the Year Award.
+In April 2020, he was in talks with the club over a temporary pay cut alongside Glenn Murray due to the impact of the COVID-19 pandemic, a move that Murray described as bringing the "club together even more."
+Dunk scored his third goal of the season, and was named man of the match, in Brighton's first game back following the Premier League's hiatus caused by the pandemic, a 2–1 win over Arsenal on 20 June 2020; Dunk equalised for Brighton before Neal Maupay scored the decisive goal.
+He made his 300th appearance for Brighton in a 3–0 home defeat against Manchester United on 30 June.
+Throughout the 2019–20 season, Dunk retained his first team place for the side, partnering Adam Webster at centre-back, as he helped the club survive relegation once again.
+Dunk made 36 appearances and scored three times during the 2019–20 season, and for his performances, Dunk won the club's Player of the Year award.